The True Cost of Owning an Anatolian Shepherd: Expenses Breakdown

 💡 Tip: Pet insurance ($30–$70/month) can save money on emergencies!

-6️⃣ Training & Socialization Expenses: Why Training is Crucial
+6️⃣Training & Socialization Expenses: Why Training is Crucial

-🐾 Training Costs
+🐾 Training Cost Breakdown

-Training Type | Cost |
+Training Type | Estimated Cost |

 ---|---|